-- (a) [deleted] - (b) the amenity related attributes of the area; and - (c) in regard to the changing nature of the coastal environment, the extent to which amenity values would be so affected by the proposed subdivision, use or development that those values could no longer be maintained or enhanced.
+- (a) individual and communities values about the area subject to application; - (b) the amenity related attributes of the area; and - (c) in regard to the changing nature of the coastal environment, the extent to which amenity values would be so affected by the proposed subdivision, use or development that those values could no longer be maintained or enhanced.

 To determine whether coastal amenity values will be adversely affected by any proposed subdivision, use or development, it is important that regard is had to the views of individuals and communities about the area concerned.
 These can then be considered alongside an evaluation of the amenity related attributes of the area.
-An assessment then needs to be made about the extent
+An assessment then needs to be made about the extent to which those values and attributes will be affected by the proposed subdivision, use or development.
+In this assessment it is important that the dynamic nature of the coastal environment is considered, as community views change over time.